hashicorp/vagrant/website/source/docs/disks/configuration.html.md

 For a more detailed example of how to use this disk configuration with Vagrant, please check out how it was implemented using the VirtualBox provider.

+### The disk_meta file

+Both builtin disk actions `configure_disks` and `cleanup_disks` expect to read and write down a `disk_meta` file inside a machines data dir.
+This file is specifically for keeping track of the _last configured state_ for disks in a given provider.
+Generally, this file is used as a way for Vagrant to keep track of what disks are being managed by Vagrant with the provider uses, so that it does not accidentally delete or manage disks that were configured outside of Vagrants configuration.

+For the VirtualBox provider, Vagrant uses this file to see what disks were configured on the _last run_ of Vagrant, and compares that to the current configured state for the Vagrantfile on the _current run_ of Vagrant.
+It specifically stores each disks UUID and disk name for use.
+If it notices a disk that is no longer in the Vagrantfile, it can be assumed that the disk is no longer valid for that guest, and cleans up the disk.

+This may not be required for your provider, however with the VirtualBox provider, Vagrant needs a way to keep track of the defined disks managed by Vagrant and their disk UUIDs that VirtualBox uses to keep track of these disks.

 ### The provider_config hash